estevaojneto/PHP-BatRatCat/Facade/README.md

 ## How could it be done differently

 I could have taken the abstraction a level further and have each encoder have its own class.
-In this particular example, of course I could have just called the encoding functions directly, but that will not always be possible in more complex systems, thus why Facades are important.
+I could also have split the hashing and encoding functions in different facades, too.
+In this particular example, of course I could have just called the encoding and hashing functions directly, but that will not always be possible in more complex systems, thus why Facades are important.